SepoHacks/SepoCMS/README.md

 - **BcryptJS**: A library for securely hashing passwords to protect user data.
 - **EJS**: Embedded JavaScript templating engine that enables dynamic HTML page generation with JavaScript.
 - **JsonWebToken**: A library for generating and verifying JSON Web Tokens (JWT) for secure user authentication.
+- **Prometheus**: Open-source monitoring and alerting toolkit used for gathering metrics and monitoring application health.
+- **Node-Vault**: For interacting with HashiCorp Vault to manage secrets.

 ## Installation